Devon Meadows

 How do proposed developments compare to existing housing types in the suburb of Devon Meadows?

 Recent development applications in Devon Meadows show attached dwellings contributing 0% of approvals compared to 0% of existing stock, while detached houses represent 100% of applications versus 100% of current dwellings.
 This suggests development patterns consistent with existing housing mix.
-Density increases remain below national trends.
+The area shows minimal growth in housing density compared to other Australian locations.

 Household Composition